carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 (at the minimum) a unique ID, an English translation associated with it, a :ref:`SourceLocation <SourceLocation>` to "put the caret", and a severity (e.g., ``WARNING`` or ``ERROR``).
-They can also optionally include a number of arguments to the dianostic (which fill in "%0"'s in the string) as well as a number of source ranges that related to the diagnostic.
+They can also optionally include a number of arguments to the diagnostic (which fill in "%0"'s in the string) as well as a number of source ranges that related to the diagnostic.

 In this section, we'll be giving examples produced by the Clang command line